Brandon Hunt: Early life

 Hunt was born in Los Angeles but was raised in Pittsburgh and attended Pine-Richland High School.
 He also attended Indiana University of Pennsylvania where he was also a graduate assistant.

 Front office career

-Pittsburgh Steelers (2005-06)
+Pittsburgh Steelers (2005–06)

-After serving at IUP as a graduate assistant for a year, Hunt joined the steelers organization as an Intern.
+After serving at IUP as a graduate assistant for a year, Hunt joined the Pittsburgh Steelers organization as an Intern.

-Houston Texans (2007-2009)
+Houston Texans (2007–2009)

-After his internship, the Texans hired him as Pro Scout.
+After Hunt's internship, the Houston Texans hired him as pro scout.

-Back at Pittsburgh (2009-2022)
+Second stint with Steelers (2009–2022)

-He was promoted and left for Pittsburgh to be the Pro Scouting Coordinator.
-A position he served for more than a decade under Kevin Colbert where he was very influential.
+Hunt was promoted and left for the Pittsburgh Steelers to serve as the team's pro scouting coordinator.
+He served in the position for more than a decade under Kevin Colbert, where he was very influential.

-Philadelphia Eagles (2022-present)
+Philadelphia Eagles (2022–2025)

 After Steelers' General Manager Kevin Colbert resigned and Omar Khan was selected as his replacement instead of Hunt, Hunt joined the Philadelphia Eagles under Howie Roseman to serve as director of scouting.
+On June 9, 2024, Hunt was promoted to the role of senior director of scouting.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+Las Vegas Raiders (2025–present)

+On May 15, 2025, the Las Vegas Raiders hired Hunt to serve as the team's vice president of player personnel.

 Personal life

 Hunt is married and has two sons.
 They live in Pittsburgh.